 Q: Could you give us some sense of growing up in Hanson, KY?
 Is there a major city within an easy drive?
 Hanson was a great place to grow up.
 Even though it’s a rural area it was still close enough to town to get what you needed.
 When I was a kid the downtown had a wonderful old general store (Parish’s) and the Hanson Grill.
 The other old buildings were antique shops and an electronics repair shop.

-On March 28, 1843, Dora Ann Fletcher and James A. Drawdy were married in Irwin County, Georgia.
-Tragically, James Drawdy died in 1848 at the age of 26.
-Dora Ann married James’ first cousin, William Jackson Drawdy in Irwin County, Georgia on Sept.
-13, 1849.
-Dora Ann may have called William J. Drawdy “Jim”, hence confusion by some accounts that she moved to Florida married to James Drawdy.
+In 1843, on March 28, James A. Drawdy and Dora Ann Fletcher were married in Georgia’s Irwin County.
+Unfortunately, James died at the age of only 26 in 1848.
+Dora Ann then married William Jackson Drawdy, James’ first cousin, on September 13, 1849, also in Irwin County.
+It is possible that Dora Ann called William Drawdy by the name “Jim” which may explain some confusion in some accounts that Dora ASnn had moved to Florida to marry James Drawdy.

 Americans like to visit scenic areas and historic sites – but where can they go to do both at the same time?